In this article, we present to you our preview and predictions for the 2025 ICC Champions Trophy.

 Best Batter: Travis Head

 No one has been as influential as Travis Head since he made his comeback into the Australian playing XI in March 2022.
 The 31-year-old has been one of the most consistent players across all three formats.
-Head was the lead catalyst in Australia’s victories against South Africa and India in the 2023 CWC knockout stages, winning the Man of the Match award in both the semi-final and the final.
-Similarly, it was his 163 in the World Test Championship final against India that helped Australia win the title.
+He was the lead catalyst in Australia’s victories against South Africa and India in the 2023 CWC knockouts, winning the Man of the Match award in both the semi-final and the final.
+Similarly, it was his 163 in the World Test Championship final against India that helped Australia win the title in 2023.

 Best Bowler: Jasprit Bumrah

-Indians are very lucky to have someone like Jasprit Bumrah in their wings.
-There’s not one bowler in world cricket right now who’s as effective as the Indian pacer.
+India are very lucky to have someone like Jasprit Bumrah in their corner.
+There’s not one bowler in world cricket right now who is as effective as the 31-year-old pacer.
 If not for his back spasm that ruled him out of the last innings during the Sydney Test, there’s every chance India could have won that game despite setting a modest total.
 Declared fit to play in the Champions Trophy, India will be counting on their ace bowler to lead the charge in Dubai.

-Due to the political rift between Pakistan and India, the latter will play all its matches in the UAE, including both the semi-final and the final, if India go that far.
+Due to the political rift between Pakistan and India, the latter will play all their matches in the UAE, including both the semi-final and the final if they go that far.
 Bumrah was the standout bowler during the Border-Gavaskar Trophy, picking up 32 wickets.
-The 31-year-old also has an exceptional record in the ODI format, picking up 149 wickets in just 89 matches with an economy rate of 4.60.
-Thus, looking at how the wickets in the Dubai International Cricket Stadium have played out in the last year or so, someone like Jasprit Bumrah will find a lot of joy bowling in such conditions.
+He also has an exceptional record in ODIs, having picked up 149 wickets in just 89 matches with an economy rate of 4.60.
+Thus, looking at how the wickets in the Dubai International Cricket Stadium have played out in the last year or so, Bumrah is likely to find a lot of joy bowling in such conditions.

 Emerging Player: Allah Ghazanfar